Big Brother (Australian TV series) season 16: Nominations table

-This season, similar to seasons 9 to 11, housemates are given five nomination points between their two nominations, with a maximum of four points to be allocated to any one housemate.
+This season, similar to seasons 9 to 11, housemates vote by allocating five nomination points between Housemates, with a maximum of four points to be allocated to any one housemate.
+The Head Housemate had immunity from nomination.
 The three or more housemates with the most points face the public vote.
+After voting, the Head Housemate had the option to save one of the original nominees with the next highest vote recipient becoming a nominee.